Help Save Birds!!!

 What you can do to help

-Tall buildings can save many birds by extinguishing decorative lighting on the upper stories after 11 p.m. each evening and leaving lights off until daylight from March 15 to June 15.
+Tall buildings can save many birds by extinguishing decorative lighting on the upper stories after 11 p.m. each evening and leaving lights off until daylight from March 15 to June 15 for the spring migration, and again from August 15 to November 15 for the fall migration.
 Birds migrate throughout these months.
 Tenants on the upper floors are encouraged to turn out lights or draw blinds after 11 p.m.
-These recommendations apply to all buildings of 40 or more stories, and to buildings of 20 or more stories that are isolated from other buildings.
+These recommendations apply to all buildings of 40 or more stories and to buildings of 20 or more stories that are isolated from other buildings.

-Short buildings along the lakefront (with extensive glass exteriors) can save birds by extinguishing exterior lighting and extinguishing interior lighting or drawing blinds from March 15 to June 15 each evening after 1 a.m. and leaving the lights off until daylight.
+Short buildings along the lakefront (with extensive glass exteriors) can save birds by extinguishing exterior lighting and extinguishing interior lighting or drawing blinds from March 15 to June 15 each evening after 1 a.m. and from August 15 to November 15, leaving the lights off until daylight.
 Buildings with lighted atria can save birds by reducing atrium lighting in the early morning hours.

-Based on new research, we recommend that, during the Lights Out migration period, lights be turned off (or blinds drawn) in all perimeter office and residential space on all floors from 4 am to full daylight.
+Based on new research, we recommend that during the Lights Out migration periods, lights be turned off (or blinds drawn) in all perimeter office and residential space on all Floors from 4 am to full daylight.
 Birds that are decreasing their elevation to settle in to rest after their long migratory journey will have reduced risk of colliding with windows.